Do you have a spending problem? Would you know if you did?

 Social media has its benefits, but it also tends to breed an attitude of envy and desire.

-If you can’t resist swiping up on your favorite Instagrammer’s posts, tap the unfollow button instead.
+If you can’t resist swiping up on your favorite Instagrammer’s posts for some impulse shopping, tap the unfollow button instead.

 8. Forget Your Credit Cards

-Do you store your credit card info in your phone or browser to make checking out easier?
+Do you store your credit card information in your phone or browser to make checking out easier?

 Go into your settings and delete them.